kalekdev/uni/fundamentals/physics.typ

 A frame of reference itself can be in motion, for example when considering an object on the Earth's surface as "stationary" the frame of reference in which we are thinking is moving with the same velocity as that object when compared to any other object in space.
 It would be considered as moving at the same velocity as the Earth's surface in a different frame of reference with the sun as the origin.

-_Inertial Reference Frame_ - A reference frame in which objects obey the principle of inertia; ie. the frame itself is moving at a constant velocity in relation to any other intertial reference frame.
+_Inertial Reference Frame_ - A reference frame in which objects obey the principle of inertia; ie. the frame itself is moving at a constant velocity in relation to any other inertial reference frame.
 The Earth's surface is a good approximation of an inertial reference frame which we are accustomed to thinking in terms of.

 _Non-Inertial Reference Frame_ - It is accelerating in some way; objects defined as stationary / moving at a constant velocity with respect to the frame are therefore also accelerating in relation to any other inertial reference frame without the need of any external force and thus violate the principle of inertia.